yurimann/first-ajax/README.md

 - Open your browser's "Developer Tools/Inspector".
 Navigate to the "Network" tab.
 This must be kept open for the duration of the assignment.

 ### Knowledge Check
 In your browser's address bar, type the "root path" of the server we have setup at http://first-ajax-api.herokuapp.com/, and hit enter.
-Inspect the request in the Network tab by clicking on it.
+You can deeply inspect each request by clicking on it.
+You can return to the summary view by clicking the (x) to the left of the Headers tab.
+Use these tools to answer the following question:

 1. What HTTP method did your browser use to make the request?
 2. How many milliseconds did it take your browser to complete it?